Justin-Lund/PS-Remote-Support/README.md

 ![Remote Support Tools CMRC Launch](https://i.imgur.com/bls4mEL.png)

-*The options to launch programs were added for environments where they need to be run with a separate administrator account.
-The script can be run once at the start of the day with your admin credentials, and left open to quickly launch other programs as admin without having to re-enter your credentials every time.
-If your company doesn't use CMRC for remote support, you can replace that option with whatever program you use, or remove it from the script.*
+*If your company doesn't use CMRC for remote support, you can replace that option with whatever program you use, or remove it from the script.*

 * Be sure to edit the path for CMRC at the top of the script to point to your installation directory